 14. Track your spending

 If you’re having a hard time creating a budget and saving money, start by tracking all of your spending.
-There are plenty of apps that you can use that link to your bank, making it easier than ever to know exactly where you are spending money.
+Try keeping a spending journal to track your spending and the emotional triggers you are having when you do spend money.

 15. Create goals